karanagarwal17/Todo-react-redux/README.md

-A To-DO Application built using React.jj and Redux
+A To-DO Application built using React.js and Redux